 As far as the guitars’ origins, most sources seem to agree upon the same story that Eric purchased the guitar in 1965 in Lew Davis’ guitar shop on Charing Cross Road in London.
 This info seems to originate from Andy Summers’s biography [One Train Later: A Memoir by Andy Summers, p.
 140], who mentioned that Eric bought the guitar around the time the two shared a stage at The Flamingo Club in Soho, London.
 According to the 1965 Eric Clapton Tour and Set List Archive over at WhereisEric.com, Clapton played at the Flamingo numerous times during the course of the year but most of the gigs were between April and July, which gives a close approximation of when Eric purchased the guitar.

-The exact year of manufacture is also subject of many debates.
+The exact year of manufacture is also the subject of many debates.
 Apparently, Clapton said somewhere that the guitar had a really slim neck, which is indeed more typical to the models made in 1960.
-This seems to be the main piece info around which the year 1960 revolves, but in reality, it’s all just a guess, and without the serial number it is impossible to tell for sure.
+This seems to be the main piece of info around which the year 1960 revolves.
+But in reality, it’s all just a guess, and without the serial number it is impossible to tell for sure.

 Blues Breakers with Eric Clapton

 In April 1966 the Bluesbreakers entered the Decca Studios in London and recorded their first studio album, Blues Breakers with Eric Clapton.
 Fortunately for us, there were quite a few photos taken during the studio sessions showing Eric using the Gibson Les Paul, making at least a part of the history of this guitar and the whole Bluesbreakers era a tiny bit less mysterious.